Searching for a Search Method: Benchmarking Search Algorithms for Generating NLP Adversarial Examples: Appendix on Results

 To preserve semantics, we consider three different constraints: \begin{enumerate} \item Minimum cosine similarity of word embeddings: For the word embedding transformation, we require the cosine similarity of the embeddings of the two words meet a minimum threshold.

 \item Minimum BERTScore \cite{bert-score}: We require that the F1 BERTScore between $x$ and $x'$ meet some minimum threshold value.

 \item Universal Sentence Encoder \cite{Cer18USE}: We require that the angular similarity between the sentence embeddings of $x$ and $x'$ meet some minimum threshold. \end{enumerate} For word embedding similarity, BERTScore, and USE similarity, we need to set the minimum threshold value.
-We set all three values to be $0.9$ to encourage strong semantic similarity.
+We set all three values to be $0.9$ based on the observation reported by \citet{morris2020reevaluating} that high threshold values encourages strong semantic similarity.
 We do not apply word embedding similarity constraint for HowNet and WordNet transformations because it is not guaranteed that we can map the substitute words generated from the two sources to a word embedding space.
-We can also assume that the substitute words are semantically similar to the original words, since they originate from a curated knowledge base.
+We can also assume that the substitute words are semantically similar to the original words since they originate from a curated knowledge base.

 Lastly, for all attacks carried out, we do not allow perturbing a word that has already been perturbed and we do not perturbed pre-defined stop words.